 The firm has a strong leadership team led by the managing partner that works hard to deliver the firm's purpose and the highest quality services to its clients in all lines of service.
-Our engagement so far at different levels within the whole firm would indicate that 'tone at the top' and culture are being properly embraced in a working environment that promotes pride in the pursuit of professional excellence.
+We have received consistent feedback from all levels in the firm of a collegial approach to work based on a well established and accepted principle of consultation.